Miskat-BD/BookManager-PostgreSQL/readme.md

-# BookShelf Backend 📚
+# BookManager Backend 📚

 A simple RESTful API for managing books, built with **Node.js, Express.js, and PostgreSQL**.

-This project demonstrates basic CRUD operations using PostgreSQL as the database and Express.js as the backend framework.
+This project demonstrates how to build a backend application with PostgreSQL and perform basic CRUD operations through RESTful APIs.

 ## 🚀 Features